mickfuzz/phd4/_posts/thesis_chapters/holding/2023-2-12-LitGPTResults.md

   scannable-cite: false # only relevant when your compiling to scannable-cite .odt
   client: zotero # defaults to zotero
   author-in-text: false # when true, enabled fake author-name-only cites by replacing it with the text of the last names of the authors
-  csl-style: harvard # pre-fill the style
+  csl-style: harvard-manchester-metropolitan-university # pre-fill the style
 layout: post
 categories: archive
 title: Chat GPT Notes
 ---

+## Overview of Contextual Information and Terminology

+### Informal education and non-formal education

+Informal education and non-formal education are two approaches to learning that differ in their structure, content, and goals.
+Informal education refers to learning that takes place outside of a traditional classroom setting, while non-formal education refers to learning that takes place outside of the formal education system, but is structured and intentional [@european_centre_for_the_development_of_vocational_training_european_2009; @patrick_recognising_2010; @rogers_base_2014; @werquin_recognition_2009].

+Informal education can take many forms, including experiences, observations, conversations, and life experiences.
+It is often spontaneous, unstructured, and does not have a specific learning outcome or goal.
+Informal education is often a natural part of daily life, such as learning about cooking from a family member or learning about a new hobby from friends.
+Informal education is a valuable way for people to learn and grow, as it can provide opportunities for personal and social development.

+Non-formal education, on the other hand, is intentional and structured, but still outside of the formal education system.
+Non-formal education often takes place in community-based organizations, such as youth groups, libraries, or community centres.
+Non-formal education can take many forms, such as workshops, training programs, and after-school programs.
+Non-formal education is designed to meet specific educational needs and is often aimed at specific groups of people, such as youth or adults.
+Non-formal education can provide opportunities for people to acquire new knowledge, skills, and attitudes in a supportive and structured environment.

+### Informal and Non-formal STEM education and family involvement

+Informal science education refers to learning about science and technology that takes place outside of formal educational settings, such as schools and universities.
+Informal science education can be found in a variety of places, such as museums, science centers, zoos, and aquariums, and is designed to be engaging and accessible to a wide range of audiences, including families.

+Family involvement in informal science education has been shown to have a number of benefits, including increased knowledge and understanding of science and technology, improved critical thinking and problem-solving skills, and increased interest in science and technology.
+Family involvement in science education can also help to promote STEM (Science, Technology, Engineering, and Mathematics) literacy, which is becoming increasingly important in today's rapidly changing world.

+Informal science education programs for families often use hands-on, interactive activities and exhibits to engage visitors and encourage learning.
+For example, museums and science centres may have interactive exhibits that allow visitors to experiment with different scientific concepts, such as electricity and magnetism, or to explore different ecosystems, such as rainforests or oceans.
+These exhibits are designed to be accessible and engaging, and often use colourful displays and interactive components to make learning fun and enjoyable.

+Another important aspect of informal science education is the role that it plays in promoting equity and inclusion in STEM.
+Informal science education programs can provide opportunities for under-represented groups, such as women and minorities, to learn about science and technology and to engage in hands-on STEM activities.
+This can help to reduce the gender and ethnicity gaps in STEM and increase opportunities for under-represented groups in these fields.

-## Overview of Game Making Pedagogies
+### Game Making Pedagogies

 Game making pedagogies refer to the educational approaches and methods used to teach students how to design and create games.
-These pedagogies are based on the idea that game making can be an engaging and effective way to learn, as it provides students with opportunities to apply their knowledge and skills in meaningful and creative ways.
+These pedagogies are based on the idea that game making can be an engaging and effective way to learn, as it provides students with opportunities to apply their knowledge and skills in meaningful and creative ways [@kafai_minds_1994; @kafai_computational_2017; @kafai_decade_2014; @kafai_constructionist_2015].

 One approach to game making pedagogy is to use a project-based learning approach, where students work together to design and create their own game.
 This allows students to explore their interests, develop their creative and technical skills, and work collaboratively with others.
-Additionally, project-based learning can help to foster problem-solving skills, critical thinking, and communication skills, as students must work together to overcome challenges and complete their project.
+Additionally, project-based learning can help to foster problem-solving skills, critical thinking, and communication skills, as students must work together to overcome challenges and complete their project[@sefton-green_mapping_2013].

 Another approach to game making pedagogy is to incorporate game design principles and elements into the curriculum.
 For example, students can learn about game mechanics, such as rules, objectives, and challenges, as well as game design elements, such as graphics, sound, and animation.
-By learning about these elements, students can gain a deeper understanding of the design process and develop the skills they need to create their own games.
+By learning about these elements, students can gain a deeper understanding of the design process and develop the skills they need to create their own games [@kafai_computational_2017].

 Game making pedagogy can also be used to teach a range of subjects, including mathematics, science, and language arts.
 For example, students can learn about math concepts, such as probability and statistics, by creating games that incorporate these concepts.
-Similarly, students can learn about science concepts, such as the laws of motion and energy, by designing games that simulate these concepts.
+Similarly, students can learn about science concepts, such as the laws of motion and energy, by designing games that simulate these concepts [@kafai_decade_2014].

 Finally, game making pedagogy can be used to develop digital literacy skills, such as coding and computer programming.
 By designing and creating their own games, students can learn how to write code, create animations, and develop interactive experiences.
-This can help students to develop the skills they need to succeed in the digital world and prepare them for careers in technology and digital media.
+This can help students to develop the skills they need to succeed in the digital world and prepare them for careers in technology and digital media [@sefton-green_mapping_2013; @erstad_identity_2012].

 ## Guiding Concepts and Terms

+### Computational Thinking

+Computational thinking (CT) is a problem-solving approach that involves breaking down complex problems into smaller, more manageable parts and using algorithms, abstraction, and data representation to solve them [@wing_computational_2008].
+CT involves a set of skills and processes that can be applied across a wide range of fields and disciplines, including computer science, mathematics, science, engineering, and the humanities[@allan_computational_2010; @brennan_new_2012; @curzon_developing_2014; @grover_computational_2017; @lye_review_2014].

+The core elements of CT include:

+- Decomposition: Breaking down a complex problem into smaller, more manageable parts.
+- Abstraction: Identifying the essential elements of a problem and abstracting away the details that are not relevant.
+- Pattern recognition: Identifying patterns and structures in the problem, and using these to develop algorithms and programs to solve it.
+- Algorithm design: Developing step-by-step instructions, or algorithms, to solve a problem.
+- Data representation: Using data structures and data representation techniques, such as arrays and graphs, to organize and manipulate information.

+CT provides a flexible and adaptable framework for solving problems and can be applied to a wide range of real-world scenarios.
+It is widely recognized as an important 21st-century skill and is increasingly being incorporated into the school curriculum to help students develop critical thinking and problem-solving skills that are relevant to a wide range of fields and industries [@curzon_developing_2014].

 ### Learner Agency

-Learner agency is a term used in education to describe the extent to which learners have control over their own learning and can make decisions about what, when, and how they learn.
+Learner agency is a term used in education to describe the extent to which learners have control over their own learning and can make decisions about what, when, and how they learn[@mercer_complexity_2012; @sannino_formative_2016-1; @palfreyman_learner_2003].
 It is an important concept as it recognizes that learners are not passive recipients of knowledge, but active participants in their own learning process.
 Learner agency gives individuals the power to direct their own learning journey and make decisions that shape their education and future.

 Learner agency encompasses several key aspects of the learning process, including motivation, self-directed learning, and autonomy.
 A learner with high agency is motivated to learn and takes an active role in the learning process, seeking out resources and opportunities to gain new knowledge and skills.
-They are also able to direct their own learning and make decisions about what they want to learn and how they want to learn it, rather than being solely guided by the teacher or curriculum.
+They are also able to direct their own learning and make decisions about what they want to learn and how they want to learn it, rather than being solely guided by the teacher or curriculum[@mercer_complexity_2012].

 One way to develop learner agency is to create a learning environment that is supportive and empowering.
-This includes giving learners access to a variety of resources and opportunities, such as hands-on experiences, project-based learning, and opportunities to explore their interests.
-Teachers can also help foster learner agency by allowing students to take an active role in the learning process, such as setting their own goals, choosing their own learning methods, and reflecting on their progress.
+This includes giving learners access to a variety of resources and opportunities, such as hands-on experiences, project-based learning, and opportunities to explore their interests [@sannino_formative_2016-1].
+Teachers can also help foster learner agency by allowing students to take an active role in the learning process, such as setting their own goals, choosing their own learning methods, and reflecting on their progress [@palfreyman_learner_2003].

-### Learning coding from the perspective of Activity Theory
+### Learning Coding from the perspective of Activity Theory

 Activity theory is a framework that is used to analyse and understand the nature of human activity and how it contributes to learning and development.
 The theory views activity as a complex, holistic, and culturally-embedded phenomenon that is shaped by a variety of social, cultural, and historical factors.